 Number Professional Expertise and Technical Processes - Continuous Improvement Actions Timescale 1 Monitor and improve workflow processes following the successful implementation of e-building and electronic workflow including developing systems to facilitate the acceptance of completion certificates electronically.
 Continuous 2 Contribute to Corporate aims in delivering the programme of investment in new social housing.
 3 Investigate the use of new mobile devices for use and performance out of the office to facilitate electronic verification during construction.
+This action now has a continuous timescale to reflect the need to improve the functionality of the devices and to broaden their use within Building Standards.
 4 Enhance current domestic CCNP processes and recording.
+This improvement action has been continued into Quarter 4 to allow a more in depth review of CCNP processes for all property types.
 5 Increase the Services capacity in relation to applications using a fire engineered approach - which is ever more common place.
 Additional capacity is required in the longer term to assist currently qualified staff with applications of this nature.
 From 2015 another member of staff is attending university on day release over to obtain a degree in Fire Risk Engineering.
 From 2016 a member of our structural engineering staff is being sponsored on a research degree into the use of timber frames in buildings above 10 storeys including the effects of fire.
 6 To create additional staff time on the verification function.
 The target is to either increase efficiency of the street naming and numbering process or pass the responsibility to another part of DRS, who are involved in the corporate address management system.
 7 Continue to develop Idox Enterprise Reports in conjunction with current Access Database Reports to give best combined suite of management reporting.
 8 Develop a system for enhanced training / CPD opportunities for all Building Standards Staff building on existing training calendar.
 9 In response to the re-structuring of the fire engineering sections within the Scottish Fire & Rescue Service, revise and improve the consultation process for applications for Alternative Means of Compliance.
-(This item will also improve the Quality Customer Experience) Q4 10 Introduce upgrades to Uniform and IDOX Enterprise to ensure we have up to date efficient systems for service delivery.
+(This item will also improve the Quality Customer Experience) 10 Introduce upgrades to Uniform and IDOX Enterprise to ensure we have up to date efficient systems for service delivery.
 Continuous